Light-YT/OdysseyRa1n/README.md

 Step 2: Install macOS / Linux utils

-I#MPORTANT: Make sure to have the latest version of libusbmuxd or it will not work.
+# IMPORTANT: Make sure to have the latest version of libusbmuxd or it will not work.
 Version 2.0.1 worked flawlessly.

 macOS users can use brew install libusbmuxd